This Bean Burrito Dip will be the hit of your next football party! With its tex-mex layers, it tastes like a beef and bean burrito on a chip.

-I know a lot of you are moaning and groaning about snow but it’s such a rare thing here in Georgia that I can’t help but gaze out the window.
-The beauty and quiet calm of it get me every time.
+I know a lot of you are moaning and groaning about snow but it's such a rare thing here in Georgia that I can't help but gaze out the window.
+The beauty and quiet calm of it gets to me every time.
 Winter putting on her best white winter coat for us is such a treat.
-We stop.
-We stare.
+We stop and stare.
 We slip and slide.
 And we thoroughly enjoy every moment.
-It’ll be gone so quickly.
+It'll be gone so quickly.

 Preheat the oven to 350 degrees.